 Men ignore psychological pain even more than physical pain.
 "Men in their 40s have the tendency to ignore their emotional needs, which leads to an increase in stress and stress-related illness," says Haley Neidich, LCSW, a therapist based in New Haven, Connecticut.

-The Remedy Rx: "Acknowledging when you need support and seeking out the right mental health counseling for your needs is essential," recommends Neidich.
+The Rx: "Acknowledging when you need support and seeking out the right mental health counseling for your needs is essential," recommends Neidich.

 "Back pain, specifically low back pain, can be caused by poor posture and weak abdominal muscles.
 And those are the specific areas that need to be targeted and strengthened to relieve the pain and prevent future flare-ups," says Neel Anand, MD, professor of orthopaedic surgery and director of spine trauma at Cedars-Sinai Spine Center in Los Angeles.

-The Remedy Rx: "The first steps in correcting this is to simply concentrate on sitting up straight and pulling your shoulders back and down when either sitting, standing, or walking," says Anand.
+The Rx: "The first steps in correcting this is to simply concentrate on sitting up straight and pulling your shoulders back and down when either sitting, standing, or walking," says Anand.
 He also suggests abdominal strengthening exercises as planks or ab crunch you can try at home.

 Starting a Workout Program Too Fast